gpospelov/qt-mvvm/README.md

 # Model-View-View-Model for Qt

-This is a prototype of Model-View-View-Model framework for large Qt applications.
+This is a prototype of Model-View-View-Model framework for large Qt applications

 ## CI Status